Nguyen15idhue/ntrip/api-documentation.md

 This document provides a comprehensive guide to all REST APIs available in the NTRIP project, along with testing instructions.

+> **Authentication Update**: All API endpoints now use JWT Bearer token authentication instead of Basic authentication.
+Include the token in the `Authorization` header with the format: `Bearer {token}`.

 ## Table of Contents

 1. [Authentication APIs](#authentication-apis)